lialittis/Programming_Exercises_2022/Exercise_1/Readme.md

 a simple allocation policy to do thread-safe allocation and free.
 Please also write a short paragraph explaining the policy you implemented, and how it works.

+# How to Compile \& Run

+The new malloc and free functions are named as `my_malloc` and `my_free` seperately.
+They are implemented into a shared library `libmalloc.so`, to use these two libaray calls, don't forget add link to compiler and add library path to environment.

+## Unit Tests

+I also offer serveral unit tests which are able to call `my_malloc` and `my_free` functions.
+Feel free to test them.

 # Allocation policy

 Firstly, we consider the heap composed of different size of memory blocks.
 Each block